 A bird’s behavior outdoors might be the result of instincts coming into play.
 A bird may be thinking: “Look at this huge new room to explore!” and head out to do just that, or it might be experiencing terror causing it to behave with only survival in mind.

 The lesson here for everyone is that you cannot count on predictable behavior from a bird that suddenly finds itself in unfamiliar territory – and possibly in jeopardy.
 Do not count on your tight relationship to influence your bird’s decisions.
 Your bird has reasons for its actions that are its own and cannot be taken personally.

 This is one of the first things you learn in freeflight training: before you even consider letting your bird fly outdoors, you must acclimate it to the new environment so that behaviors will not be fear-based and unpredictable when there.

 Clipping your birds wings should not be used as a precautionary measure to an escape.
 Most birds with clipped wings are quite able to ascend up and away from you – especially when frightened by a loud noise or sudden movement.
 Should this happen, clipping puts them at a terrible disadvantage.

-Their hampered flight ability makes them vulnerable and unable to outfly predators and could cause reluctance to attempt to find safety with a human when they beome hungry.
+The clipped bird's hampered flight ability makes them vulnerable and unable to outfly predators and could cause reluctance to attempt to find safety with a human when they become hungry.